Coal

 Economic importance

-Lignite is still one of the most important sources of energy in Germany, accounting for a share of around 8.1% of primary energy consumption.
+Lignite is still one of the most important sources of energy in Germany, accounting for a share of around 9.1 % of primary energy consumption.
 This is behind oil, natural gas and renewable energies but ahead of hard coal.
-The amount mined annually was around 107.4 million tonnes in 2020, which represents a reduction of 18% over the previous year.
+The amount mined annually was around 126.3 million tonnes in 2021, which represents an increase of 17.6% over the previous year.
 Germany covers nearly 100% of its lignite requirements from its domestic reserves.
-The value of the lignite extracted in Germany in 2020 amounted to €1.5 billion.
-Lignite accounted for around 15% of the total value of natural resources mined in Germany in 2020.
-This means that lignite was the fourth most important natural resource in Germany, in terms of the value of production.
-In 2020, Germany’s share of global lignite production was 11.1%.
+The value of the lignite extracted in Germany in 2021 amounted to €1.87 billion.
+Lignite accounted for around 14% of the total value of natural resources mined in Germany in 2021.
+This means that lignite was the third most important natural resource in Germany, in terms of the value of production.
+In 2021, Germany’s share of global lignite production was 11.9%.
 Germany is Europe’s largest producer of lignite and the world’s second-largest producer of soft lignite after China, but it is continuing to reduce lignite production in the context of the European climate targets, the compromise found by German society on the coal phase-out as a result of the Commission on “Growth, Structural Change and Employment” KWSB 2019 and the entry into force of the Act to Reduce and End Coal-Fired Power Generation (Kohleverstromungsbeendigungsgesetz – KVBG) in 2021.
+In October 2022, the Federal Ministry for Economic Affairs and Climate Action, the Ministry of Economic Affairs, Industry, Climate Action and Energy of the Federal State of North Rhine-Westphalia and RWE AG agreed on key points for bringing forward the coal phase-out by eight years to 2030 in the Rhenish coalfield area.
+The law to accelerate the lignite phase-out in the Rhenish coalfield area, which came into force in December 2022, made the early phase-out binding.
 Germany has the third largest reserves after Russia and Australia.
-In 2020, exports of lignite fell by – 19% to 1.07 million tonnes of lignite (incl. products).
-With the decline in lignite production in the wake of German reunification, the number of persons directly employed in lignite mining fell from 130,000 in 1990 to 8,284 in 2020 (6) (exclusive of persons employed in coal-fired power stations).
+In 2021, exports of lignite increased by 15% to 1.23 million tonnes of lignite (including products).
+With the decline in lignite production in the wake of German reunification, the number of persons directly employed in lignite mining fell from 130,000 in 1990 to 6,670 in 2021, then slightly increased to 6,899 in 2022 2 (exclusive of persons employed in coal-fired power stations).

 Extraction

-Lignite is extracted in three areas (the Rhenish, Lausitz and Central German regions), where today mining is only carried out in open-cast mines.
+Lignite is extracted in three areas (the Rhenish, Lausitz and Central German coalfields), where mining is only carried out in open-cast mines today.
 Lignite is currently mined in ten active open-cast mines in Germany.
 The lignite deposits in the Rhenish coalfield are in the Lower Rhine Basin in the triangle between the cities of Aachen, Mönchengladbach and Cologne.
 The Lausitz lignite coalfield, which also used to be called the east Elbe lignite coalfield, is a coalfield in south-east Brandenburg and north-east Saxony.
 Since German reunification, the Central German lignite coalfield is generally assigned to Saxony-Anhalt as well as the north-western part of Saxony and the extreme eastern part of Thuringia.

 Uses